J.D., University of Virginia School of Law, 2007

 Representing an international accountancy network in successfully securing the Southern District of New York’s dismissal with prejudice of a federal securities-fraud class action.

-Defending a prominent investment fund against a breach-of-contract lawsuit over a $195 million claim against the estate of Bernard L. Madoff Investment Securities LLC, including presenting argument to the court, taking and defending depositions, and coordinating the work of expert witnesses.
+Defending a prominent investment fund in a lawsuit over ownership of a $195 million claim against the estate of Bernard L. Madoff Investment Securities LLC.

-Representing a government contractor against false-claims allegations relating to its management of a high-profile government facility, including preparing a presentation to the government that led to a favorable, non-public settlement of all claims.
+Representing a government contractor against false-claims allegations relating to its management of a high-profile government facility, leading to a favorable, non-public resolution of all claims.

 Professional Activities, Publications and Honors: